Joint source-channel coding with feedback: Feedback codes for non-equiprobable messages

-A very similar concept is that of an VLFT code: \begin{defn} A variable-length feedback code with termination (VLFT) transmitting $W \in \matW$ over the channel $\{P_{Y_i | X^i Y^{i-1}}\}_{i = 1}^\infty$ with input/output alphabets $\mata$/$\matb$ is defined similarly to VLF codes with the exception that condition 4) in the Definition~\ref{def:vlf} is replaced by \begin{enumerate} \item[4')] A non-negative integer-valued random variable $\tau$, a stopping time of the filtration $\matg_n=\sigma\{ W, U, Y_1, \ldots, Y_n\}$. \end{enumerate} \end{defn}
+A very similar concept is that of an VLFT code: \begin{defn} A variable-length feedback code with termination (VLFT) transmitting $W \in \matW$ over the channel $\{P_{Y_i | X^i Y^{i-1}}\}_{i = 1}^\infty$ with input/output alphabets $\mata$/$\matb$ is defined similarly to VLF codes with the exception that condition 4) in Definition~\ref{def:vlf} is replaced by \begin{enumerate} \item[4')] A non-negative integer-valued random variable $\tau$, a stopping time of the filtration $\matg_n=\sigma\{ W, U, Y_1, \ldots, Y_n\}$. \end{enumerate} \end{defn}

-The idea of allowing $\tau$ to depend on the true message $W$ models the practical scenarios (see~\cite{polyanskiy2011feedback}) where there is a highly reliable control layer operating in parallel with the data channel, which notifies the decoder when it is time to make a decision.
+The idea of allowing the transmission duration $\tau$ to depend on the true message $W$ models the practical scenarios (see~\cite{polyanskiy2011feedback}) where there is a highly reliable control layer operating in parallel with the data channel, which notifies the decoder when it is time to make a decision.